s-hosseini/Staging/Intermediate_PostDeploy_Bias.md

 to continuously measure the performance of deployed ML decision aids.
 This includes evaluating and tracking the accuracy of the ML model (e.g., false positives and false negatives).
 The process also includes repeated audits for bias.
 Bias audits include disaggregated evaluation of ML models (e.g., measure model performance on different, relevant subdemographics; see **Mitchell et al., 2019**).
 The need for tracking can place specific demands on operations.
 For example, one might need to implement experimental design setups to try to estimate traditionally unobserved signals (e.g., false negatives, sensitive attributes of individuals).

-- impact assessments and continuous red-teaming: ML models should undergo exten- sive checks at each step to ensure quality control.
+- impact assessments and continuous red-teaming: ML models should undergo extensive checks at each step to ensure quality control.
 This could be in the form of red-teaming or security tests.
-Where feasible, the use of model implementations can also enable more-robust external verification.
+Where feasible, the use of model implementations can also enable more deeply robust external verification.
 The continuous application of red-teaming enables ongoing estimation of operational robustness to new ML security threats.
-DHS should also require an algorithmic impact assessment **(Reisman et al., 2018).**
+Agencies should also require an algorithmic impact assessment **(Reisman et al., 2018).**

-For a discussion of specific methods including metric development and links to code snippets and open source tooling, please see the Advanced Post-Deployment Methods section.
+For a discussion of directly applicable methods including analytical metric definition and links to code snippets and open source tooling, please see the Advanced Post-Deployment Methods section.